You are listening to the Sean Hannity Radio Show Podcast.

 Give me two or three possibilities.

-Because if he if he I I've got to imagine that's not going to end well for anybody.
+Because I've got to imagine that's not going to end well for anybody.

-It's not, but here's how I I'm writing a column on it tomorrow.
+But here's how I'm writing a column on it tomorrow.

-First, if if Mueller defies the demands that he restrict his investigation, somebody's gonna have to fire him.
+First, if Mueller defies the demands that he restrict his investigation, somebody's going to have to fire him.

 Who?

-I think uh the attorney general's not gonna do it, and the deputy attorney general's not gonna do it.
+I think the Attorney General is not going to do it, and the Deputy Attorney General is not going to do it.

 He's already indicated he would resign rather than do it.

-And if the if uh the president fires uh attorney general sessions and puts in an acting attorney general who does it, then the uh then I think that uh Mueller will defy them and continue on and he will have to be fired.
+And if the president fires Attorney General Sessions and puts in an acting Attorney General who does it, then I think that Mueller will defy them and continue on, and he will have to be fired.

-So I don't see again, I see that if if Mr. Mueller is obdurate and insists on pursuing what he believes he ought to pursue, that he either is not going to be fired, or he's and he's gonna continue along that course, or he's gonna be fired and we're gonna have a major fire storm that is not going to end well because we're gonna get another special prosecutor or special counsel.
+So I don't see, again, I see that if Mr. Mueller is obdurate and insists on pursuing what he believes he ought to pursue, that he either is not going to be fired and he's going to continue along that course or he's going to be fired and we're going to have a major firestorm that is not going to end well because we're going to get another special prosecutor or special counsel.

-I you can see what is coming, and it is hard for me to see how it ends well for the president.
+So I just, it is hard for me to see, you can see what is coming, and it is hard for me to see how it ends well for the president.

-Muller with all those conflicts of interest, starting with Comey himself and and the circumstances under which Comey leaked government material, we we know that to the New York Times through a friend of his, and and frankly we know now classified material, and that led to Rosenstein going forward with the special counsel because Jeff Sessions had recused himself, and then we find out he's hiring Hillary Clinton's attorney for crying out loud, and then all these donors to Obama, the Democrats and Hillary Clinton.
+Mueller, with all those conflicts of interest, starting with Comey himself and the circumstances under which Comey leaked government material, we know that to the New York Times through a friend of his, and frankly, we know now classified material.

-I I mean uh j just looking at it, Pat, it seems like he's he's out there and and he's gonna doggedly pursue this wherever it has to go till he gets people indicted.
+I mean, just looking at it, Pat, it seems like he's out there and he's going to doggedly pursue this wherever it has to go till he gets people indicted.

 But isn't it that he really wants his big target as the president, and if he can't get him, he'll get as much collateral damage as possible.